edgedb/easy-edgedb/chapter13/index.md

 };
 ```

 And with that, the sequence incrementing just works.
 That was easy!
+And thanks to the default value we provided, EdgeDB has even updated our existing object types with the `number` property.

 ```
 {